re-al-Foundation/rwa-contracts/README.md

 - [RWAToken](./src/RWAToken.sol) - Replaces TNGBL - ERC-20 contract for RWA token.
 This contract facilitates any minting or transferring of RWA tokens.
 - [RoyaltyHandler](./src/RoyaltyHandler.sol) - Handles any royalties accrued from RWA swaps.
 - [RWAVotingEscrow](./src/governance/RWAVotingEscrow.sol) - Replaces PassiveIncomeNFT - An ERC-721 token contract that inherits VotesUpgradeable and assigns voting power based on the quantity of locked tokens and their vesting duration.
 It is designed to incentivize long-term holding and participation in governance.
 Locked token of choice is RWAToken.

+## Staking

+- [stRWA](./src/staking/stRWA.sol) - This token is a cross-chain rebasing token.
+This token can only be minted in exchange for RWA tokens.
+- [TokenSilo](./src/staking/TokenSilo.sol) - Serves as the token silo for the veRWA token being used as collateral for stRWA holders.
+This contract manages the veRWA lock position that earns the stRWA holders passive yield.
+- [stRWARebaseManager](./src/staking/stRWARebaseManager.sol) - This contract manages the rebase and skim logic used to execute rebases on the stRWA contract and perform any skims necessary from a pool within the ecosystem.

 ## Governance